Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

-By cropping inputs to the second network around the LV identified in the first network, we substantially decrease class imbalance between myocardium and peripheral features of the scan.
-The cropped area is centered on a $128\times128$ pixel image, and then intensities are scaled based on the histogram of the scan's entire volume rather than individually, as in the LV network.
-Volumetric scaling ensures consistency in the intensity contrast of scar and viable tissues.
+The cropped area containing the LV segmentation as defined by the first network is centered on a $128\times128$ pixel image.
+Intensities are then scaled based on the histogram of the scan's entire volume rather than individually, as in the LV segmentation network, to ensure consistency in the intensity contrast of enhanced and non-enhanced myocardium.
 Notably, we do not perform CLAHE.
 Instead, we normalize the image intensities using the median intensity of the blood pool across the entire volume.
 Specifically, the following functions are applied sequentially to each input image component-wise: